 How to read an accumulation meter

 There are three types of accumulation meter display (pictured above left to right) – Cyclometer display, dial display and digital display.
-The digital and cyclometer displays are easy to read – the display simply shows how much electricity has been used (kWh).
+The digital and cyclometer displays are easy to read – the display simply shows how much electricity has been used in kilowatt hours (kWh).

 Dial accumulation meters are slightly more confusing.
 They have five small dials with numbers 0 to 9.
 From left to right, read the numbers the dial hands fall on.
 If the hand falls between two numbers, then take the lowest number (unless it falls between 0 and 9, write down 9).
 The meter dials in the illustration on the right show a consumption of 46,925 kWh.
 The red dial can be ignored.

 Accumulation meters require a meter reader to come to the property every three months to check how much electricity has been used.
 This is done by calculating the difference between your current and your previous meter reads.
-Some energy retailers choose to offer monthly billing, in which case your bills will be estimated between meter reads.
+Some energy retailers choose to offer monthly billing, in which case you will receive estimated bills between meter reads.

 Interval meters record electricity usage every 30 minutes.
 This means power retailers can charge you different rates depending on the time of the day you use electricity.
 In this case, you may be charged with a time of use tariff.
 Time of use tariffs can charge customers extremely low rates during off-peak times such as late at night.
 But the trade-off is that you’re charged very high rates during peak demand times around the early evening.
 Even if you have an interval meter, you can still opt to be charged on a flat rate or block rate if you’re not comfortable with paying different prices for different times of day.